Publishing Frequency: 4 Issues Per Year (Quartly)

 DISCLAIMER

 The Editors do not assume any responsibility for the views expressed by authors and the accuracy of the data used by them.
-Moreover, the authors are responsible for plagiarize, copied or any unethical use of data, if found.
+Moreover, the authors are responsible for plagiarism, copying, or any unethical use of data, if found.

 Plagiarism Policy

-For a plagiarized article (multiple submissions) in processing, the identification of act will lead to dropping of article from further processing / consideration of publication.
+For a plagiarized article (multiple submissions) in processing, the identification of the act will lead to dropping the article from further processing/consideration of publication.
 The corresponding author will be required to give an explanation on demand.
-In case of an unsatisfactory reply, the matter will be referred to the disciplinary committee that may decide the course of action.
-For a published article, the allegedly plagiarized article will be temporarily retracted from publication and a notice to the effect will be published in the JPS.
+In case of an unsatisfactory reply, the matter will be referred to the disciplinary committee, which may decide the course of action.
+For a published article, the allegedly plagiarized article will be temporarily retracted from publication, and a notice to the effect will be published in the JPS.
 The author will be served an explanation demand.
-In case of non-response in the stipulated time or unsatisfactory explanation, the article will be permanently retracted and the author will be blacklisted.
-HEC and author's institute will also be notified.
+In case of non-response in the stipulated time or unsatisfactory explanation, the article will be permanently retracted, and the author will be blacklisted.
+HEC and the author's institute will also be notified.
 In case of multiple submissions, other editors will also be informed.
-The author(s) will have to provide documentary proof of retraction from publication, if such a defense is pleaded.
+The author(s) will have to provide documentary proof of retraction from publication if such a defense is pleaded.
 Those claiming intellectual / idea or data theft of an article must provide documentary proof in their claim.

 Instructions for Author